JL-14/winter-survival/README.md

 ### Validator testing

 - [Pylint](https://pypi.org/project/pylint/) and [autopep8](https://pypi.org/project/autopep8/) were used to validate the code and ensure code is PEP8 compliant.
-- The Pylint feedback highlighted no errors and 3 warning types for the run.py module, and 1 point of observation for the constants.py module.
+- The Pylint and autopep8 feedback highlighted no errors and 3 warning types for the run.py module, and 1 point of observation for the constants.py module.
 All warnings and points of information have been reviewed, and the current configuration deemed necessary for the effective operation of the programme.
 None of the warnings negatively affect user experience.

 ![Pylint validator](documentation/images/pylint_validator_screen.png)